 - locate your fire away from your property boundary

-- if you are having trouble avoiding smoke, consider whether your brazier needs more air holes in the base or sides to encourage the drawing of oxygen through the fire.
-Please also be aware that commercially bought firewood may not have been properly seasoned and requires further drying out before use
+- if you are having trouble avoiding smoke, consider whether your fire needs more air in the base or sides to encourage the drawing of oxygen through the fire.

 - use a multipurpose, smokeless fuel.

 - at a Council resource recovery centre

 - as compost and mulch in your garden

 Broad hectare burns for fuel reduction purposes involving protected vegetation are assessed as applications to interfere with protected vegetation.

 Operation of a wood-fired heater in the home can cause complaints if incorrectly operated or located.
 Find out how to minimise nuisance from wood heaters.

 People are sometimes unaware that their activities are causing a nuisance.
 Brisbane City Council encourages all residents to talk to their neighbours about nuisance problems before making a complaint to Council.

 To assist neighbours with resolving the matter without Council intervention, we have developed a template letter that is designed for neighbours to use in raising awareness of Council’s requirements and seek co-operation to address the issue in a friendly manner.